CleverCloud/doc.clever-cloud.com/runtimes/python/python-flask-sample-app.md

 ---
-title: Sample Python application
+title: Sample Python application with flask
 shortdesc: The goal of this article is to show you how configure and deploy a simple Flask application on Clever Cloud.
 tags:
 - python
 ---

-# Flask Demo

 This is a small Flask app that replies with a header dump to any request.